MalcolmMcLean/babyxrc/babyxfs_src/readme.txt

 babyxfs_ls

-Lists the files is a FileSystem xml file using globs (wildcards, eg "*.c")
+Lists the files is a FileSystem xml file using globs (wildcards, eg "*.c").

 babyxfs_extract

 Extracts a file from a FileSystem xml file.

+babyxfs_escapexml

+Escapes Ascii to xml.

 testbabyxfilessystem